-We regularly hear tragic stories of people who are affected by hurricanes, floods, fires, tsuamis, and the list goes on.
+We regularly hear tragic stories of people who are affected by hurricanes, floods, fires, earthquakes, tsuamis, and the list goes on.
 A disaster can happen to anyone at any time, and it’s important to be prepared as much as possible.
 How would your family cope immediately following a disaster, especially when you won’t be able to rely on anyone to help out for days?
 That’s why it’s important to have an emergency kit ready to go.

-Below is video showing what I’ve compiled in my 72-hour kit, as well as some tips on how to do it on a budget.
+Below is video showing what I’ve compiled in our 72-hour kits, as well as some tips on how to do it on a budget.
 There are some items that are hard to find on sale, so I suggest setting aside a few dollars a month to purchase these items at a later date.

 First, head to a thrift store to pick up backpacks for a couple of dollars, or if you have a school backpack that is no longer being used, then use it for a 72-hour kit.
 Begin adding the items below into the backpacks.

 This emergency food should be a 3-day supply for each person.
 Include foods from your stockpile that you already have or that you can pick up inexpensively.
 The meals should be easy and simple such as just adding water, and they should be food items that you would eat.
 Be sure to include some protein items too.

 Below is a breakdown of what food items I picked up for our emergency kits.
 For some of the products you might be able to divide them into multiple 72-hour kits.

 Also, you’ll need to rotate through your food every 6 months to one year.
 Mark a date on your calendar so you remember to do this.

 - Mountain House Meals – We saved up fore these, then purchased a bunch for our 72-hour kits